sitewhere/sitewhere-documentation/src/site/sphinx/development/index.rst

 ###########################

-This guide provides information intended for developers interested in building SiteWhere components from source code and understanding how the code is organized.
+This guide provides information intended for developers interested in building SiteWhere components from source code.
+It provides details about downloading the source code, installing the required build tools, then building Docker images that can be used to deploy an instance.

 Accessing Source Code on GitHub
 ===============================
-The source code for SiteWhere is available on `GitHub <https://github.com/>`_ in a number of separate repositories.
-The core SiteWhere server code is available at the following location:
+The source code for SiteWhere is available on `GitHub <https://github.com/>`_ at the following location:

 .. button::
    :text: SiteWhere Core Repository
    :link: https://github.com/sitewhere/sitewhere

+The repository includes source code as well as issue tracking and other aspects of the development ecosystem.

 Branch Structure for Repository
 -------------------------------
-The source code checked in to the *master* branch is always the latest released version of SiteWhere.
+Source code checked in to the *master* branch is always from the latest released version of SiteWhere.
 Each release is tagged and may be accessed by downloading an archive from the
 `releases <https://github.com/sitewhere/sitewhere/releases>`_ page or by cloning the repository and checking out the branch corresponding to the release.
-The branch for the current release is available below:
+The branch for the upcoming SiteWhere 2.0 release is available at the location below:

 .. button::
    :text: SiteWhere 2.0.0 Branch
    :link: https://github.com/sitewhere/sitewhere/tree/sitewhere-2.0.0

-New functionality is always developed in a separate branch and is eventually merged to *master* as part of a release.
+New functionality is always developed in a separate branch and is eventually merged to *master* as part of the release cycle.

 Pulling Source Code From GitHub
 -------------------------------